stacks-network/stacks/profiles/profiles-v03.md

     "proofUrl": "https://twitter.com/fredwilson/status/533040726146162689"
 }</pre>

-Note that in the case of this twitter proof, the proof object includes a url to a tweet that only the user could have produced
+Note that in the case of this twitter proof, the proof object includes a url to a tweet that only the user could have produced.

 In that tweet is a verification message that shows the user publicly proclaiming ownership of their openname username.